Have you ever wondered why some people find quitting easy while others find it hard?

 - Or their physical addiction to nicotine.
 Because everyone who is nicotine-free for 5 days or more, they’re done with the nicotine addiction.
 However, there are millions of people who relapse and crave cigarettes even after the nicotine withdrawal is over.

 So what happy non-smokers have in common is that they overcame their mental addiction.

 The mental addiction is how much you believe you need smoking, how it makes you feel, and how ingrained it is in your life.

-So happy non-smokers brake up with their cigarettes.
-They realize that they’re better off without smoking, and they don’t want to be limited by their addiction any more.
+So happy non-smokers break up with their cigarettes.
+They realize that they’re better off without smoking, and they don’t want to be limited by their addiction anymore.

 Yes, they have hard moments, but they know that one cigarette equals a thousand, and it’s just not worth it for them because being addicted is not a good place to be.